prasos/stratum-tool/README.md

 ## Currency conversion

-Since version 0.0.3 it is possible to use BitPay exchange rates for converting bitcoin amounts to your currency.
+Since version 0.0.3, it is possible to use BitPay exchange rates for converting bitcoin amounts to your currency.
 See
 [list of supported currencies](https://bitpay.com/bitcoin-exchange-rates).
 Example
 usage: `--currency EUR`.

 ## Encryption

-SSL encryption is enabled by default without certificate checks.
+Since version 0.0.4, SSL encryption is enabled by default without certificate checks.
 Electrum servers use self-signed certificates anyway so you should be a bit cautious if you connect over insecure network.
 You can force certificate check with `-S safessl` run time option.
 The